gmonika-blip/my-aws-restart-journey/Labs/Security/Working with AWS CloudTrail/CloudTrail.md

 In this task, I created a CloudTrail trail in my AWS account.
 I noticed that soon after creating the trail, the Café website was hacked.

-**Step1:**
+**Step 1:**

   Created a CloudTrail log within AWS Console using the following configuration:

-      Trail name -*monitor*
+      Trail name - monitor

-      Selected -  *Create a new S3 bucket*
+      Selected - Create a new S3 bucket

-      Trail log bucket and folder- *monitoring2345*
+      Trail log bucket and folder - monitoring2345

-      AWS KMS alias - *mg-KMS*
+      AWS KMS alias - mg-KMS

-On the Choose log events page, choose Next

-On the Review and create page, choose Create trail
+**Step 2:**

-Verify that you see your trail on the Trails page.
+   Reviewed and Verified the trail created on the Trails page.